 Grade Description Numerical Value

 А Superior achievement 4.00

-А- 3.67
+A- 3.67

 B+ 3.33

 В Average achievement 3.00

 В- 2.67

 C+ 2.33

-С Minimum achievement 2.00
+C F Minimum achievement 2.00

-C- Fail 1.67

-D+ Fail 1.33

-D Fail 1.00

 F Fail 0.00

 AU Audit Not applicable

 CR Credit Not applicable

-Ι Incomplete Not applicable
+I Incomplete Not applicable

-ΙP In progress Not applicable
+IΡ In progress Not applicable

 LB Laboratory Not applicable

 NP No Pass Not applicable

 NR Not reported Not applicable

 Р Pass Not applicable

 PLA Prior Learning Assessment Not applicable

 TR Transfer credit Not applicable

 ТА Transferred credit earned with superior achievement Not applicable

 TA- Not applicable

 TB+ Not applicable

 ТВ Transferred credit earned with above average achievement Not applicable

-ТВ- Not applicable

-TC+ Not applicable

-ТС Transferred credit earned with average achievement Not applicable

 W Withdrawal Not applicable

 WA Administrative withdrawal Not applicable

 WF Withdrawal after the period to withdraw with a "W" grade 0.00

-Grades of "AU", "CR", "I", "IP", "NP", "NR", "P", "PLA", "TR", "TA", "TA-", "TB+", "TB", "TB-", "TC+", "TC", "W", "WA" or "WF" are not included in the calculation of a student's grade point average (GPA).
+Grades of "AU", "CR", "I", "IP", "NP", "NR", "P", "PLA", "TR", "TA", "TA-", "TB+", "TB", "W", or "WA" are not included in the calculation of a student's grade point average (GPA).
 They are used by the University in circumstances when grades of "A" through "F" are not appropriate.
+A "WF" grade is calculated into the student's GPA.